SRINIJA-PULLIPUDI/git-solved-23MH1A05O3/GIT_JOURNEY.md

 - **Time**: 15 minutes for careful review and structured merging.
 - **Note**: Experimental content retained for future release versions but excluded from stable 1.x/2.x builds.

+## Testing
+- After completing all merge conflict resolutions, the functionality of the application was tested to ensure stability and correctness.

+#### Commands Used to Test
+- set NODE_ENV=development
+- npm install
+- npm run dev

 ## Most Challenging Parts

 1. **Understanding Conflict Markers**: Initially confused by `<<<<<<<`, `=======`, `>>>>>>>` symbols.
 Learned that HEAD is current branch and the other side is incoming changes.